CPernet/Brain2BehaviourDecoder/README.md

 # Brain2BehaviourDecoder

-prediction of behaviour from brain images
+In this work, we try to predict behaviour from a set of brain images.